Tax

 Each year council set a budget for operations and one for capital projects.
 The below chart shows how the operating budget is broken down:

-There are several options for paying your County taxes:
+There are several options for paying your county taxes:

 The Tax Installment Payment Plan (TIPP) provides property owners with the opportunity to make 12 consecutive monthly property tax payments instead of a single, annual payment.
 Payments can only be made by automatic withdrawals from a bank account.
 Please send TIPP enrollment forms to tipp@cypress.ab.ca